 Shaheen will start his tenure from the upcoming ODI series against South Africa.

 Notably, this is Pakistan’s third change in leadership in the last 12 months.
-Moreover, the press release from the PCB did not even include the wicketkeeper-batter.
-Instead, it just mentioned how a meeting between their selection committee and the limited-over head coach, Mike Hesson, led to Shaheen’s appointment as the 50-over skipper.
-The release also noted that the 25-year-old will start his tenure from the forthcoming ODI series, which will kickoff on November 4 in Faisalabad, following the three 20-over matches after the ongoing red-ball fixture.
+Moreover, the press release from the PCB did not include the wicketkeeper-batter.
+Instead, it simply mentioned how a meeting between their selection committee and the limited-over head coach, Mike Hesson, led to Shaheen’s appointment as the 50-over skipper.
+The release also noted that the 25-year-old will start his tenure from the forthcoming ODI series, which will kick off on November 4 in Faisalabad, following the three 20-over matches after the ongoing red-ball fixture.

 “A meeting of the selection committee, also attended by Pakistan’s white-ball head coach Mike Hesson, decided that Shaheen will lead Pakistan’s ODI side against South Africa,” read the PCB statement.

-Since being appointed as the ODI captain in October 2024, after former skipper Babar Azam’s resignation, the gloveman has registered nine victories with a 45% win percentage, while leading the Men in Green in 20 matches of the format.
+After being appointed as the ODI captain in October 2024, following Babar Azam’s resignation, the gloveman had registered nine victories in 20 matches of the format.

 ALSO READ: